Karbonadas/Echoes-of-Arkath/Subclasses(work in progress)/barbarian/Path of the Silver Knight.md

-[[The Knights of the Silver Rose]] are a legendary order of warriors who combine their raw physical strength with unbreakable mental fortitude.
+[[Sidabrinės Rožės Riteriai]] are a legendary order of warriors who combine their raw physical strength with unbreakable mental fortitude.
 They are known for their unrelenting courage, unwavering loyalty, and unyielding determination.
 As a Knight of the Silver Rose, you are a champion of honor and justice, ready to defend the innocent and vanquish evil wherever it may be found.

 #### Tenets of the Silver Rose